 Gastric electrical stimulation is performed using an implantable device designed to treat chronic drug- refractory nausea and vomiting secondary to gastroparesis of diabetic, idiopathic or postsurgical etiology.

-The evidence on the efficacy of gastric electrical stimulation to treat gastroparesis is inadequate to permit scientific conclusions.
-Only two small randomized studies have been published on the treatment of gastroparesis.
+The evidence on the use of gastric electrical stimulation to treat gastroparesis is inadequate to permit conclusions about its efficacy.
+Three small randomized studies have been published on the treatment of gastroparesis.
 In one randomized study, only 33 patients recruited from 11 centers in the United States were included.
 There was no statistically significant improvement in symptoms for the entire study group compared with placebo, but positive results were reported for the subgroup of 17 patients with diabetic gastroparesis.
-In the other randomized study of 55 patients, while weekly vomiting frequency was significantly lower than baseline values at one-year follow-up, there was no difference in weekly vomiting frequency between patients who had the device turned on or off during the 3-month crossover period.
+In the second randomized study of 55 patients, weekly vomiting frequency was significantly lower than baseline values at one-year follow-up, but there was no difference in weekly vomiting frequency between patients who had the device turned on or off during the 3-month crossover period.
 The third study reported improvements in vomiting frequency at 6 weeks and 12 months of follow-up compared with baseline, but did not demonstrate differences in weekly vomiting frequency between patients who had the device turned on or off during the 3-month crossover period.
 The case series report improvements in symptoms, nutritional parameters, and quality of life.
 However, the lack of a control group precludes the conclusion that these changes are due to treatment with gastric electrical stimulation, given the variable natural history of gastroparesis, and the expected placebo effect.
 Therefore, gastric electrical stimulation for the treatment of gastroparesis of diabetic, idiopathic, or postsurgical etiologies is considered investigational.

 Practice Guidelines and Position Statements